learn-co-curriculum/dsc-pandas-eda-lab/README.md

 Use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
 At a minimum, this should include:

-* Loading the data (which is stored in the file `train.csv`)
+* Loading the data (which is stored in the file `'train.csv'`)
-* Use built-in python functions to explore measures of centrality and dispersion for at least 3 variables
+* Use built-in Python functions to explore measures of centrality and dispersion for at least 3 variables
-* Create *meaningful* subsets of the data using selection operations like `.loc`, `.iloc` or related operations.
-Explain why you used the chosen subsets and do this for 3 possible 2-way splits.
-State how you think the 2 measures of centrality and/or dispersion might be different for each subset of the data.
+* Create *meaningful* subsets of the data using selection operations like `.loc`, `.iloc`, or related operations.
+Explain why you used the chosen subsets and do this for three possible 2-way splits.
+State how you think the two measures of centrality and/or dispersion might be different for each subset of the data.
 Examples of potential splits:
-    - Create 2 new dataframes based on your existing data, where one contains all the properties next to the Charles river, and the other one contains properties that aren't.
+    - Create two new DataFrames based on your existing data, where one contains all the properties next to the Charles river, and the other one contains properties that aren't
-    - Create 2 new dataframes based on a certain split for crime rate.
+    - Create two new DataFrames based on a certain split for crime rate
 * Next, use histograms and scatter plots to see whether you observe differences for the subsets of the data.
 Make sure to use subplots so it is easy to compare the relationships.

 ## Variable Descriptions

-This data frame contains the following columns:
+This DataFrame contains the following columns:

 #### crim
 per capita crime rate by town.